sagemath/trac_to_gh/Issue 6869.md

 # Issue 6869: [with patch, needs work] LP and MIP Solvers in Sage ( with symbolics )

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6869

 Original creator: ncohen